shivanigithub/http-cache-partitioning/README.md

 As mentioned in the metrics details below, preliminary experiments with partitioning show that the overall cache miss rate increases by about 2 percentage points but changes to first contentful paint aren’t statistically significant and the overall fraction of bytes loaded from the network only increase by around 1.5 percentage points.

-### Partition using top frame and frame origin/site: Triple keying
+### Partition using top frame and frame site: Triple keying

-Each frame’s cache is only shared with same-site frames on documents from the same top-level site.
+Each frame’s cache is only shared with same-site frames on documents from the same top-level domain.

-This solution uses both top-frame and frame sites as the cache partitioning key.
+This solution uses both top-frame and frame domains as the cache partitioning key.

 **Benefits**